AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 ## 3. Converting Between Collection Types

-### From `Vec<T>` to `&[T]` (Slice)
+### From `Vec&lt;T&gt;` to `&[T]` (Slice)
-- **Vec<T> to &[T]**: A vector owns its data, but sometimes you only need to borrow part of it, such as when passing it to a function.
+- **Vec&lt;T&gt; to &[T]**: A vector owns its data, but sometimes you only need to borrow part of it, such as when passing it to a function.
 You can easily create a slice from a vector to obtain a view into the data without transferring ownership.
 This operation is useful when you want to work with a subset of the data without modifying it.

   **Example:**
 ```rust